AlphaGenes/AlphaPlantImpute2/docs/source/index.rst

 The ``-createlib`` and ``-impute`` options specify which kind of task |program| should do.

 The ``-out`` argument specifies the output file prefix.
-For example, with ``-out prefix``, |program| outputs the imputed genotypes to ``prefix.ped`` and genotype dosages to ``prefix.dosages``.
+For example, with ``-out imputed``, |program| outputs the imputed genotypes to ``imputed.ped`` and genotype dosages to ``imputed.dosages``.

 Input options
 ----------------
 ::

-      -genotypes [GENOTYPES [GENOTYPES ...]]
-                            A file in AlphaGenes format.
+      -ped [PED [PED ...]]
+A genotype file in PLINK plain text format (.ped) -library LIBRARY      A haplotype library file in PLINK plain text format (.ped)
+      -founders FOUNDERS    A file that gives the founder individuals for each individual.
       -startsnp STARTSNP    The first marker to consider.
-The first marker in the file is marker "1".
+The first marker in the file is marker '1'.
+Default: 1.
       -stopsnp STOPSNP      The last marker to consider.
+Default: all markers considered.
       -seed SEED            A random seed to use for debugging.
-      -ped [PED [PED ...]]
-A file in PLINK plain text format (.ped) -library LIBRARY      A haplotype library file in PLINK plain text format (.ped)
+      -genotypes [GENOTYPES [GENOTYPES ...]]
+                            A file in AlphaGenes format.
       -libphase LIBPHASE    A haplotype library file in AlphaGenes phase format (.phase)
-      -founders FOUNDERS    A file that gives the founder individuals for each individual.
       -decode [DECODE [DECODE ...]]
                             Decode .ped files to AlphaGenes format.

-|program| requires one or more genotype files and, optionally, a pedigree file that specifies whether individuals are inbred/double haploid or outbred.

-|program| supports genotype files in the AlphaGenes format as specified by the ``-genotypes`` option.
-A pedigree file can be supplied using the ``-pedigree`` option.
+|program| supports genotype files in PLINK plain text (.ped) format as specified by the ``-ped`` and ``-library`` options.
+AlphaGenes format is also supported with the ``-genotypes`` and ``-libphase`` options.
+It is not recommened to mix the two file types in an imputation workflow.

 Algorithm options